nasa/fprime/Svc/ActiveRateGroup/docs/sdd.md

-\page SvcRateGroupDriverComponent Svc::RateGroupDriver Component
+\page SvcActiveRateGroupComponent Svc::ActiveRateGroup Component
-# Svc::RateGroupDriver Component
+# Svc::ActiveRateGroup Component

 ## 1. Introduction

 `Svc::ActiveRateGroup` is an active component that drives a set of components connected to `Svc::Sched` output ports.
+It contains an asynchronous input `Svc::Cycle` port.
+This port sends a message which wakes the component task.
 It contains an asynchronous input `Svc::Cycle` port.
 This port sends a message which wakes the component task.
 The task invokes each output port in order, passing an argument indicating the order.
 It tracks execution time and detects overruns.